jackavh/javalamo/DEVLOG.md

 # Thursday 4/20/2023

 Wowzers, this ship is running behind schedule because I didn't work on it at all over spring break.
 Too much fun having was being had.
 Back to the groove, beginning implementation of a Byte Pair Encoder in Java today.
 It's about half done as it stands, but that's before optimization.
 If I want it to run on the full 133 Gb Wikipedia corpus it will need to be faaaast.

+# Friday 4/21/2023

+Made progress with the BPE, and have developed a solid implentation plan for it.
+The BPE vocabulary will be trained on small subsets of the full wikipedia dataset, then stored as JSON for later use.
+BPE implementation will load the Vocabulary JSON and execute the merges on a byte stream reading from the wikipedia dataset.
+And will implement multithreading, should be trivial because of how the dataset is already split up.